wilmost/Learning-Kubernetes/README.md

 - **Multi-Control Plane and Multi-Worker Installation** :  multiple control plane nodes configured for High-Availability (HA), with each control plane node running a stacked etcd instance
 - **Multi-Control Plane with Multi-Node etcd, and Multi-Worker Installation**: multiple control plane nodes configured in HA mode, with each control plane node paired with an external etcd instance.

 ## Installing Production Clusters with Deployment Tools

-## Kubernetes Objects
-- kubeadm
+-kubeadm
 - kubespray
 - kops

+## Kubernetes Objects

 Objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster